William Galbraith, 4th of that Ilk

 Sir William Galbraith, 4th of that Ilk, Lord of Buthernock and Kincaid, was a Scottish noble.
 He was the eldest son of Arthur Galbraith.

 William took part in the rescue of the boy king Alexander III from his father-in-law John Comyn I of Badenoch‘s control.
 William become one of the co-Regents of Scotland in 1255.

 Marriage and issue

-He is known to have married a daughter of John Comyn I of Badenoch and Alice de Roos, they are known to have had the following issue:
+He is known to have married a daughter of John Comyn I of Badenoch, they are known to have had the following issue: